You are here: HomeNeed HelpHomelessness Support ServicesHomelessness Week › Ending & Preventing Homelessness In Australia

 Ending and preventing homelessness in Australia

-How does The Salvation Army help people experiencing homelessness?
+How does The Salvation Army provide homelessness support?

-In practical terms, this wraparound — or holistic — support may include:
+This wraparound — or holistic — support works to both prevent and end homelessness.
+It may include:

 • Supporting people into our Salvos Housing programs for crisis, transitional or long-term housing